-We had everyone draw a number from a hat and starting at one, picked the number bottle they wanted to bring home.
+We had everyone draw a number from a hat and starting at one, and picked the numbered bottle they wanted to bring home.
 The labels were finally shown as the bottles were revealed and handed off to each guest.
 Like the best grown-up party favor ever!
-It was a great night of connecting and learning more about the ways we taste and enjoy a drink.
+It was a great night of connecting and learning more about how to do a whiskey tasting.

+The most important part on how to do a whiskey tasting is the distillery.
 The first distillery we partnered with for the whiskey was Buffalo Trace, located in Frankfort, Kentucky.
-It is the oldest continuously-operating distillery in the United States.
+It is the oldest continuously operating distillery in the United States.
 Located on an ancient buffalo crossing on the banks of the Kentucky River in Franklin County, the distillery is named after the American bison.
 The Buffalo Trace Distillery is an American staple and was an obvious choice for our tasting night.

-On the tasting list from the distillery was their namesake bourbon – Buffalo Trace, their award winning Eagle Rare, their tribute to the founding father of the bourbon industry – Colonel E.H.
+On the tasting list from the distillery was their namesake bourbon – Buffalo Trace, their award-winning Eagle Rare, their tribute to the founding father of the bourbon industry – Colonel E.H.
 Taylor Small Batch.
-And what is widely considered one the favorite bourbon of most enthusiasts – Blanton’s Single Barrel.
-With three of the four in this selection coming from the same Mash Bill (for us novices, a Mash Bill are the mix of corn, rye and barley they use to make the spirit) our guests were amazed at the range of flavor and style Buffalo Trace was able to produce.
+And what is widely considered one the favorite bourbon of most enthusiasts – Blanton’s Single Barrel?
+With three of the four in this selection coming from the same Mash Bill.
+For us novices, a Mash Bill is the mix of corn, rye, and barley they use to make the spirit.
+Our guests were amazed at the range of flavor and style Buffalo Trace was able to produce.

 We tasted the following bottles: The Singleton of Glendullan, The Dalwhinnie 15, Caol Ila 12, Talisker Storm, Lagavulin 8 – 200th Anniversary Edition, and Oban 14.
 If you want to please the Scotch lovers in your life, grab them one of these bottles.

-If you have a friend that says they hate scotch, do a tasting of these bottles and watch them be amazed.
-There are guaranteed to be a few bottles they love, a few bottles they like, and a few bottles that make them question what they knew about life.
+If you have a friend that says they hate scotch.
+Do a tasting of these bottles and watch them be amazed?
+There are guaranteed to be a few bottles they will love.
+A few bottles they like, and a few bottles that make them question what they knew about life.

-To do a proper whiskey tasting: Have them smell the whisky, taste the whisky, and sit on it for a few minutes.
+To do a proper whiskey tasting: Have them smell the whiskey, taste the whiskey, and sit on it for a few minutes.
 What makes Single Malt Scotch such a great value is how long the flavor lasts.
 It’s truly an amazing experience in a bottle.